eldube/RepData_PeerAssessment1/PA1_template.md

 ```

-The preprocessing requires include changing the *interval* variable to a factor variable and converting the date variable to a date variable using the following code.
+The preprocessing required includes changing the *interval* variable to a factor variable and
+converting the date variable to a date variable using the following R code.

 ```r
 ## change integer interval variable to 4 digit factor, and date variable to a